• Skip to primary navigation

 Pickling Liquid:

-• Add sugar and salt to the hot water and stir to dissolve.
+• Add sugar and salt to the hot water and stir until completely dissolved.

 • Add rice vinegar and stir.
 Set aside and let cool to room temperature.